nomindnick/TrailerBillAnalyzerV2/readme.txt

 ## Project Overview

-This application is designed to assist attorneys working for a law firm that represents public agency clients in California to analyze and understand the implications of trailer bills.
-The application provides automated analysis of trailer bills and generates comprehensive reports detailing their impact on public agencies.
+This application assists attorneys working for a law firm that represents public agency clients in California to analyze and understand the implications of trailer bills.
+It provides automated analysis of trailer bills and generates comprehensive reports detailing their impact on public agencies.

 ### Core Functionality
 When a user enters a trailer bill number, the application: